lowdefy/lowdefy/packages/docs/README.md

 Host your Lowdefy app in your own environment as a docker image or even on Netlify using serverless functions.
 Serving a Lowdefy app, requires a the Lowdefy graphQl server and hosting the Lowdefy React app and blocks.

 The Lowdefy front-end makes use of Webpack module federation to serve blocks and assemble your Lowdefy app as a micro-front-end solution.
 Developing your own custom front-end React blocks makes Lowdefy apps truly expandable.

-# Tutorial

-The easiest way to get started with Lowdefy is to follow the tutorial.
-In this tutorial we will be building a simple support ticketing app to get you started.